-Passion flowers (Passiflora) are deeply symbolic and meaningful flowers with a storied history dating back centuries.
+Passion flowers (Passiflora) are deeply symbolic and meaningful flowers with a history dating back centuries.
 They were initially named in respect of the ‘Passion’ of Jesus Christ by Roman Catholic priests during the 16th Century.
-In addition to their ornamental beauty, these flowers also provide a host of uses and benefits.
-This guide will take you through everything you need to know about Passion Flowers, including their meaning, symbolism, history, origins, and cultural significance around the world.
+Read on to learn more about these exotic-looking flowers and their symbolism in the language of flowers.

 Passion Flowers are vibrant plants that come in many colors and forms.
 Christians have associated these flowers with the crucifixion of Jesus and the new world he left behind.
 Even non-Christians can appreciate the plant as a symbol of calm, strength, and purity.